AIRTucha/amonad/README.md

 #### None

-Represents a absents of a value with specified type.
+Represents an absents of a value with specified type.
 It can be created via a factory with specified type.

 ```typescript
 None<T>() => Maybe<T>